MuhammedAiman/Poisson_distribution/README.md

 # Results
 The Poisson distribution is fitted for the objects arrived from feeder per minute and the data is tested using Chi-square test.

-The Poisson distribution is fitted for the objects arrived from feeder per minute and the data is tested using Chi-square test.